Prevention Services

 Grayscale Portrait of Woman

-Teens and their families face many challenges both in and out of school, including personal safety, human trafficking, social media risks, pregnancy prevention, communication, and relationships.
-Through the TRUTH program, our Family Advocates provide mentoring and education to support youth ages 10 to 17 and their families in making safe, healthy decisions.
-The TRUTH program focuses primarily on teen pregnancy prevention, as research shows that children born to teen mothers may be at greater risk for abuse due to increased stress and socioeconomic barriers.
+Teens and their families face complex challenges in today’s world, including personal safety, human trafficking, social media pressures, pregnancy prevention, communication, and healthy relationships.
+Through the TRUTH program, our Family Advocates mentor and educate youth ages 10 to 17 and their families, equipping them to make safe, healthy decisions.

 “This group is an amazing team that goes above and beyond to make sure we are all cared for and doing OK,” said a client in our program who was raising her grandchildren off and on since birth.
 “GAP Advocates helped me through some of the hardest days of my life.”

-KIDS Personal Safety provides age-appropriate workshops to children in Manatee County schools, teaching them how to recognize, prevent, and report abuse.
+KIDS Personal Safety delivers age-appropriate workshops to children in Manatee County schools, focusing on identification and prevention techniques to help protect them from abuse and threats to their well-being.

 “The KIDS Personal Safety lessons have had a great impact on our school by bringing forth those children who were too scared to speak up about bullying.
 It is so important to teach kids to report bullying if they see it or hear about it and hopefully creating a safe environment for all children in our elementary school.” – Manatee County schoolteacher (anonymous)

-BRIC offers a 16-week Nurturing Parenting Program where caregivers work one-on-one with a parenting specialist or therapist to develop personalized plans based on their family’s unique needs.
-As part of the program, all participants also complete Darkness to Light: Stewards of Children, a nationally recognized training on sexual abuse prevention and personal safety.
+Through BRIC, a 16-week Nurturing Parenting Program, caregivers work with a parenting specialist or therapist to create individualized plans for success tailored to their family’s needs.
+All participants complete Darkness to Light: Stewards of Children, a nationally recognized sexual abuse prevention and personal safety training.

-FPRP supports families in the process of reunification by offering parenting education in both English and Spanish.
-Parents work closely with an assigned parenting coach to develop a success plan and aim to meet all goals within three to nine months.
+Through FPRP, families in the process of reunification receive parenting education in both English and Spanish.
+Each family partners with a parenting coach to develop a success plan, with the goal of meeting all objectives within three to nine months.

-For the year ending September 30, 2024, 97% of at-risk parents (117 out of 121) participating in these programs successfully kept their homes free from verified findings of child abuse at 6, 12, and 18 months following the start of parenting education.
+For the year ending September 30, 2024, 97% of at-risk parents (117 out of 121) in our programs successfully maintained homes free from verified child abuse findings at 6 months, 12 months, and 18 months of parenting education.

 How to help our prevention programs